Fun With Predictions

 Not yet.
 I think we’ll see moderate improvements to the current Apple TV’s software (such as the addition of access to our purchased movies), but I don’t think we’ll see the Big Whopper until 2013.
 There’s not hard proof that Apple is even planning on making a television, but where there’s smoke there’s usually fire.
 And there is a lot of smoke around this topic.

 My reasoning for why an Apple Television (iTV?) won’t be introduced until 2013 is totally random.
 In short, I’m guessing that 2012 will be a very big year for Macs, iDevices, and iCloud.
 I see these things laying a stronger foundation for what an Apple television will offer and how it will integrate with all the Apple stuff folks already have, and so this next big thing will ship after this year.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.